-A rigorous course giving you the needed tools for analyzing function spaces.
-It'll give you a solid understanding on infinite dimensional vector spaces and how to deal with operators over these spaces.
+A rigorous course gives you the needed tools for analyzing function spaces.
+It'll give you a solid understanding of infinite dimensional vector spaces and how to deal with operators over these spaces.

 EECS475, TA)Introduction to Cryptography (

-An interesting foray to theoretical cryptography.
+An interesting foray into theoretical cryptography.
 I'm grateful to be a teaching assistant for this course together with Nikhil Shagrithaya as an undergrad.